aschmied/klotski-solver/README.md

 ## Analysis

 Before writing a program to solve the puzzle I convinced myself that it was feasible.
 The number of possible configurations of pieces on the board provides an upper bound on the number of states that the program must examine.
-Since there are 10 pieces I estimated the number of board configurations as `10! ~ 3.6 million`.
+Since there are 10 pieces, so I estimated the number of board configurations as 10! ~ 3.6 million.
 This is a coarse estimate.
 Some unique board configurations are uncounted because sliding a piece left or right can produce a new board configuration while retaining the same ordering.
-On the other hand there are four identical small squares and four identical tall rectangles, so we can remove two factors of `4!`.
+On the other hand there are four identical small squares and four identical tall rectangles, so we can remove two factors of 4!.

 At this point I was sufficiently convinced.
 Box.